← Home

 Sign Transaction

-Layer 1: Passcode Enforcement
+Layer 3: Passcode Enforcement

+Checked when the user taps to approve.
 Attempts to store a test item in Keychain with kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly.
 If the device has no passcode, the operation fails and signing is blocked.

 Without a passcode, an attacker with physical access to an unlocked watch could sign arbitrary transactions.

-Layer 2: On-Wrist Authorization
+Layer 4: On-Wrist Authorization

 This prevents "grab watch off nightstand" attacks.
 Even with physical possession, an attacker must know the passcode and put the watch on their wrist (which triggers a lock if it was on the victim's wrist).